UKHomeOffice/hocs-queue-tool/README.md

 # Queue Management Endpoints

 All endpoints take `?queue` as a required parameter.
-The valid values are `SEARCH, AUDIT, NOTIFY, DOCUMENT`
+The valid values are `SEARCH, AUDIT, NOTIFY, DOCUMENT, CASECREATOR`.

 ## Transfer
 `GET /transfer?queue=<<QUEUE>>`